Updated 28 April 2021.

 Please ensure that within 24 hours of arriving at Hospitalfield you have received a negative lateral flow or PCR test result.

-Please also ensure you have brought with you rapid lateral flow tests for the duration of your stay, plenty of medication should you have to stay longer, a mobile telephone, personal supply of hand sanitiser,
+Please also ensure you have brought with you rapid lateral flow tests for the duration of your stay, plenty of medication should you have to stay longer, a mobile telephone and a personal supply of hand sanitiser.

 As a means of risk reduction, Hospitalfield are asking all residents, visitors, staff and third parties to participate in the self-administered rapid Covid testing Government schemes that have been set up across England and Scotland.
 This involves testing yourself twice weekly prior to, and throughout, and after, your residency at Hospitalfield.